RuiqiLiu2014/ping-pong-tracker/README.md

 ## Overview

-There are sports trackers out there for racket sports, but they tend to be expensive, with ping pong being one of the most expensive as it generally relies on technology embedded within the racket itself.
+There are sports trackers out there for racket sports, but they tend to be expensive, with ping pong being one of the most expensive as it generally relies on technology embedded within the paddle itself.
 My goal is to create a budget-friendly alternative that can still accurately track metrics like swing speed, hit timing, and spin.
 My tracker uses a lightweight 3D printed case, housing a XIAO nRF52840 Sense microcontroller with a 6-axis IMU soldered to a 100 mAh LiPo battery pack.
 The whole unit weighs ~7g and is mounted to the base of the handle, and has features as described in the next section.

 ---